melissarogalski/Art-of-Gandhara/pages/Gandhara.md

 Followed by the Mauryan Empire, King Ashoka in the 3rd century B.C was a major supporter of Buddhism, which led to the the establishment of Buddhism and its first Buddhist sites, although they initially lacked religious imagery.
 A total of six stupas have been built by him.
 (Falser, 2015, p.
 9)

 Notably, the oldest written Buddhist text were written in Gandhara in the 1st. century B.C in the local Gandhari language.
 These were later brought to China via the silk road, and therefore te regionof Gandhara seems to have played an important role in the diffusion of Buddhism thorugh east-central Asia.
+(Heirmann; Bumbacher, 2007, p.
+57)

 The 1st century A.D saw the emergence of Buddhist sculptures, coinciding with the peak of the Kushan Dynasty from the 1st to the 3rd century A.D., who weren’t Buddhists themselves, but Zoroastrians.
 They were tolerant towards all religions of their conquered areas reaching up to North India, and even actively encouraged the making of Buddhist art.